 Primary and Secondary School Support programmes

 In order to provide the maximum effect on upgrading educational standards in remote areas, IT, provides an excellent potential solution.
 Making use of computers and the Internet, as well as mobile technology.
 Where educational resources, such as libraries and science laboratories are scarce, and in some cases non-existent, in rural communities, a system of distance educational systems has proved to be of great assistance in addressing the educational requirements of disadvantaged communities.
 In this regard, the P.E.A.C.E.
-Foundation continues to explore and make use of a number of initiatives and evaluates a variety of potential systems, including the provision of the entire school curriculum, free to the community, through Mindset Learning and a number of other educational support options including the use of iPads (along with 48 educational apps developed to support the schools’ curriculum).
+Foundation continues to explore and make use of a number of initiatives and evaluates a variety of potential systems, including the provision of the entire school curriculum, free to the community, through Mindset Learning and a number of other educational support options including the use of Android phones equipped with Maths and Science applications.

 Providing a platform for UNISA students to access information, gain IT skills training and using the internet is a huge leap forward for UNISA’s services into remote communities.
 Where, previously, UNISA students would have to travel long distances in taxis, to make submissions of their assignments, or gain access to books and learning material, using the P.E.A.C.E.
 Centres, makes these difficulties a thing of the past.
 Online training opportunities make an enormous difference to unemployed youth who would otherwise not have ready access to educational opportunities.
 Negotiations are underway with existing universities to expand their campuses into remote regions using online training.
 P.E.A.C.E.
 Hubs also provide a variety of skills development training in different fields.